-As a lead donor, The Hershey Foundation is pleased to support Stonebrook Montessori, the first public Montessori charter school in the State of Ohio.
+As a lead donor, The Hershey Foundation was pleased to support Stonebrook Montessori, the first public Montessori charter school in the State of Ohio.
+After 5 years as a charter school, Stonebrook merged with the neighboring Michael R. White Elementary School to become a district school creating a Montessori campus for Cleveland children.
 Stonebrook is located in Glenville in the renovated Amasa Stone House across from the Italian Cultural Garden.
-With Jacqui Miller as principal, Montessori teachers and fully equipped classrooms serve children from Cleveland and the adjacent inner-ring suburbs.
-The goal is to have programs from birth to age 15 that encourage children’s basic nature of curiosity, activity and eagerness to learn.
-Stonebrook Montessori forms family partnerships to create a warm and inclusive community, helping children and families learn, grow and thrive.
+Montessori teachers and fully equipped classrooms serve children from age 3 to age 12 with hopes to expand to a Montessori adolescent program.
+Stonebrook Montessori follows the child and partners with the family to create a warm and inclusive community, helping children and families learn, grow and thrive.

 In 1999, Hershey Children’s Garden opened through funding from The Hershey Foundation and family members at Cleveland Botanical Garden.
 It is the first public children’s garden of its kind in Ohio and has earned a special place in the hearts of children and adults who visit from April through October.The strong appeal of this garden can be attributed to its water features, child-size structures, whimsical elements, sensory-filled herb garden, wheelchair accessible tree house, and dedicated Garden staff, interns, and docents.
 Recent funding has been allocated to maintain the garden and provide an endowment fund.